A High-Performance Training-Free Pipeline for Robust Random Telegraph Signal Characterization via Adaptive Wavelet-Based Denoising and Bayesian Digitization Methods: Methods

 \subsection{Digitization Algorithm}

 In the digitization step, each point in the denoised signal is assigned to discrete amplitude levels detected from KDE peaks, corresponding to distinct multi-trap states (i.e., combinations of individual binary traps).
 Each continuous-valued amplitude sample is mapped to its nearest KDE peak, effectively converting the signal into a stepwise sequence of discrete levels.
 These levels represent the most likely trap state configurations at each point in time.
 The outcomes of this process are illustrated as noisy RTS (gray), denoised RTS (blue), and digitized RTS (red) in \autoref{fig:fig1_rts_examples}c-h.
 The quality of both the denoising and digitization stages can be qualitatively assessed by comparing the digitized trace against the ground truth RTS (black).
 In the simplest case of a single trap, the digitized signal reduces to a binary time series alternating between two distinct levels, reflecting the “on” and “off” occupancy states.
 However, as the number of traps increases, the RTS becomes multi-level: a two-trap system, for example, yields four unique amplitude states corresponding to combinations of the two binary trap configurations (00, 01, 10, 11).
 In such cases, accurate digitization becomes increasingly challenging due to overlapping levels and closely spaced transitions.
 Several digitization strategies are employed to address this complexity, each with trade-offs in robustness and computational demand.
 One of the simplest approaches is proximity-based level assignment, extensively used in prior studies \cite{bowen.thesis,rts.SR}, where each amplitude point is matched to the closest KDE peak.
 This method is fast and effective for low-noise, single-trap signals, where transitions are well-separated.
 However, it becomes error-prone in high-noise or multi-trap contexts, where peak overlap and noise artifacts can lead to misclassification, spurious transitions, and distorted dwell statistics.
 An HMM-based digitizer was also implemented as a variant during earlier stages of development.
 The main limitation lies in its reliance on well-initialized transition and emission matrices.
 Without a strong prior or carefully tuned initialization, the randomly generated starting parameters often lead to unstable convergence, poor accuracy, and high variance in results, especially for multi-trap RTS cases.
 This makes HMM-based digitization unreliable and unrepresentative of the true signal dynamics, especially when applied in a fully autonomous setting without manual tuning.
 For these reasons, it is excluded from the formal benchmark comparisons.
+For clarity, proximity-based, HMM-based, and Bayesian digitization strategies differ primarily in their sensitivity to residual noise, reliance on parameter initialization, and computational cost: proximity-based methods are fast but noise-sensitive, HMM-based methods are parameter-dependent and unstable without careful initialization, while the proposed Bayesian digitizer offers a lightweight and fully autonomous alternative suited for fluctuating denoised RTS signals.